- Current students

 - Under 25s

-As part of the government’s Targeted Training and Apprenticeships Fund (TTAF) to help upskill workers in roles critical to the economy, this programme has no domestic fees*.
-Click here for a list of the programmes that are covered by this scheme.
+As part of the government’s Targeted Training and Apprenticeships Fund (TTAF) to help upskill workers in roles critical to the economy, this programme has no fees until 30 June 2023*.
+Click here for terms and conditions and a list of the programmes that are covered by this scheme.

 Language interpreters are in demand in a range of settings including community, legal and health.
 Our micro-credentials in liaison interpreting are designed to be condensed in format and timeframe – giving you the introductory skills you need to move into the workplace quickly.